zipmark/rspec_api_documentation/README.md

 ## Sample App

 See the `example` folder for a sample Rails app that has been documented.
+The sample app demonstrates the :open_api format.

 ## Configuration options